18 Endowed Chairs

 Pedro Cabrales

 Cabrales’ research focuses on measuring, understanding and modifying microvascular gas transport and physiology in health and disease.
-He aims to understand oxygen delivery and its regulation in both acute and chronic cardiovascular disease, including anemia, brain traumatic injury, sepsis, cancer, obesity and diabetes.
+He aims to understand oxygen delivery and its regulation in both acute and chronic cardiovascular disease, including anemia, traumatic brain injury, sepsis, cancer, obesity and diabetes.
 His laboratory has contributed to the development and evaluation of various oxygen transporters based on hemoglobin and fluorocarbons as alternatives to blood in transfusion medicine.
 Cabrales also has helped develop a widely-implemented program to create healthy eating habits for school children in Mexico, called “Good Manners for a Healthy Future.”

 Adam Engler